Cochlear Implants: Facts, Benefits and Risks

 Inability to upgrade the implant:

 A person might not be able to upgrade their implant when new external components become available.
 Implanted parts are usually compatible with improved external parts.
 As advances in technology develop, a person can upgrade their implant through exchanges in external parts.
-Sometimes this doesn't work, and a person's implant needs to be changed.
+Occasionally, this doesn't work, and a person's implant needs to be changed.

 Potential implant damage: